-The Facebook funnel can be of great help when it comes to bringing awareness to your seminar.
-Find out how it can help you sell out your seats.
+Creating a Facebook funnel can be of great help when it comes to bringing awareness to your seminar.

 You can expect a 4.4 per cent response rate for a campaign.
 Most experienced seminar runners know they can actually expect fewer attendees.